Temu: Lawsuits with Shein

-In December 2022, Temu was sued by rival company Shein, alleging that Temu had enlisted online influencers "to make false and deceptive statements" about Shein to promote its own goods.
-Temu later sued Shein in July 2023, alleging that Shein had "engaged in a campaign of threats, intimidation, false assertions of infringement, and attempts to impose baseless punitive fines" on clothing manufacturers thought to be working with Temu.
+In December 2022, Temu was sued by rival company Shein, accusing Temu of enlisting online influencers "to make false and deceptive statements" about Shein to promote its own goods.
+Temu later sued Shein in July 2023, alleging Shein "engaged in a campaign of threats, intimidation, false assertions of infringement, and attempts to impose baseless punitive fines" on clothing manufacturers thought to be working with Temu.
 On July 31, 2023, Shein won a temporary restraining order against Temu in a different case, alleging that the company used Shein's copyrighted images in product listings.
 Later in August, Shein sought an injunction against Temu, filed in London's High Court, alleging the company had "identified thousands of instances" where Temu's sellers copied its listing photos.
 Shein requested all violating posts be taken down and at least £100,000 in damages.

 On July 18, 2023, Temu filed a federal lawsuit, accusing Shein of violating U.S. antitrust laws.
 Temu stated in the indictment that as of 2022, Shein owns more than 75% of the U.S. ultra-fast fashion market and leverages its market dominance to compel exclusive agreements with apparel manufacturers, restricting them from collaborating with Temu.
 Temu further contended that in May 2023, Shein mandated that its 8,338 manufacturers supplying or selling on their platform sign exclusive distribution agreements, preventing them from offering their products on the Temu platform or to Temu-affiliated sellers.
 Temu contends that these manufacturers linked to Shein constitute a substantial portion, estimated at 70% to 80%, of all merchants offering ultra-fast fashion products in the U.S., leading to higher prices, fewer consumer options, and hindered growth of the U.S. ultra-fast fashion market.

 In October 2023, Shein and Temu requested that their respective cases against each other be dismissed without prejudice in Massachusetts and Illinois.
 Neither company offered further explanation or whether a settlement had been made.

-In December 2023, Temu sued Shein again, alleging illegal interference with its suppliers.
+In December 2023, Temu sued Shein again, accusing illegal interference with its suppliers.

 In February 2024, Temu issued a counterclaim in the London High Court, accusing Shein of breaking British competition law by tying suppliers of fast-fashion products to exclusive agreements, a claim it values at 4.2 million pounds ($5.5 million) and which Shein denies.
-Temu also alleged that Shein “bullied, intimidated, and even detained” suppliers in China as part of a campaign of “mafia-style intimidation”.
+Temu also alleged that Shein "bullied, intimidated, and even detained" suppliers in China as part of a campaign of "mafia-style intimidation".
 Their cases at London's High Court are expected to come to trial towards the end of 2026.

 In August 2024, Shein filed a copyright infringement lawsuit against Temu in U.S. federal court.

 Tax avoidance

-In October 2025, Temu attracted criticism for its allegedly "negligible" economic and tax footprint across Europe and the UK.
+In October 2025, Temu attracted criticism for its "negligible" economic and tax footprint across Europe and the UK.

+Subsidies investigation

+In December 2025, the European headquarters of Temu in Ireland were raided by authorities as part of a foreign subsidy investigation.
+The European Commission charged Temu with failing to cooperate with the investigation.